menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Sunset is generally considered to be a blue-collar town.
-38.20% of the Sunset workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sunset is a blue-collar town, with 38.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sunset is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Sunset who work in management occupations (13.59%), sales jobs (13.16%), and healthcare (12.30%).

 Also of interest is that Sunset has more people living here who work in computers and math than 95% of the places in the US.